 When it came time to put the items back in their spots, or rather their new places, we wanted to develop a better system than before.
 The name of the game was labeling – giving everything a designated place so that there was no confusion as to where things should be when you needed them, and where they should be put back when you’re done.

 It’s a staple of even the simple handyman’s garage that walls, combined with pegboards for hanging things on, are an ideal way to make use of vertical space when organizing your tools.
-Instead of randomly placing tools on hooks, we gave each tool a place, then used industrial label makers to print heavy-duty vinyl labels (example of the label maker and vinyl labels we used) to make name tags to go under each tool.
+Instead of randomly placing tools on hooks, we gave each tool a place, then used industrial label makers to print heavy-duty vinyl labels to make name tags to go under each tool.
 In addition, we traced the outline of each tool on the pegboard so there was a quick visual indicator of where one should replace an item.

 Next, we needed to address all of the moving and rolling stations and carts that had previously been all over the room.
 We took floor tape in a color that corresponded to the color of the toolbox or container, and then we made visual boxes on the ground for where each bin or toolbox should be located.
 Afterward, everything had a space and it was easy to see when something should be put away (instead of left in the middle of the floor) because of its empty box.
 We used the same strategy for pallets and anything else that would take up ground space.
 If you have more items than colors, make categories of items (toolboxes stay in red squares, moving cabinets go on green ones, etc.).